nuxeh/url-bot-rs/README.md

 non-recursively under this path will be loaded.
 This option may also be specified multiple times.

+When searching for configurations using the `--conf-dir` option, any configurations in which the `enable` field under the `[network]` section is set to false will not be loaded.

 ### Configuration file options

 The configuration includes settings pertaining to the IRC server the bot will